chrisdrappier/chrisdrappier.github.io/_posts/2017-12-17-seven-days-fulltiming.md

 I jumped in and tried to follow my previous shower routine that involved alot of standing around indulging in the hot water, followed by a slow and haphazard meander around my body, cleaning things as I thought of them.
 I used to like to use shower time to think about the day, and the primary mental occupation at the time wasn't "let's get this done as quickly as possible" it was "I have plenty of warning before the water starts to get cold, so I'll just make sure I get everything done before then."
 I realized while rinsing my head full of shampoo with ice-cold water that was going to have to change.

-so, I turned up the heat on the water heater and did a dry run with the shower head to see what the most efficient order of operations is, and what I need to do to get to the lower parts.
+So, I turned up the heat on the water heater and did a dry run with the shower head to see what the most efficient order of operations is, and what I need to do to get to the lower parts.

 For the second shower, I became a human body washing machine.
 I was completely focused on finishing my shower and I knew exactly what approach I was going to take.
 My strategy while showering has become to focus 100% on cleaning tasks while I'm in there, and linger at the end if there is any hot water.
 So this way I actually did finish showering with plenty of hot water to linger for a few minutes.